maruthisaketh/Android-Basics/README.md

 ## VideoDemo
 A basic application to understand the use of VideoView and interactivity using MediaController to play videos in android

+## AudioDemo
+A basic application to understand the use of MediaPlayer to play Audios in android